podchasova11/mobile-testing-interview-questions/README.md

 Overall, using ADB to install a new version of an Android app while preserving the existing data can be a convenient and efficient way to update an app on a device, particularly during the development and testing process.

-## How do you install an application?
+## How do you uninstall an application?
 I can uninstall an app by its package name.
 To obtain a list of all the packages installed on the device, run command <code>adb shell pm list packages</code>.
 To filter out the results by a keyword contained in the package name, use the <code>-f</code> option, as in <code>adb shell pm list packages -f <key_word></code>.

 Sometimes, package names change.
 To retrieve a list of 3-rd party packages, installed by the user (not-preinstalled), include the <code>-3</code> option, as in <code>adb shell pm list packages -3</code>.
 All the vendor-preloaded apps live in the <code>/system</code> directory.
 All the apps that I, as a user installed, live in the <code>/data/</code> folder.
 The <code>-3</code> option directs the command to the <code>/data/</code> folder and returns all the apps that reside there.